scVENUS/sPickle/README.txt

 2012-10-08
 Support pickling of cStringIO objects.
-Fixed pickling of recursive collections.OrderedDict objects Support pickling of <type 'cell'> type objects
+Fixed pickling of recursive collections.OrderedDict objects Support pickling of <type 'cell'> type objects.
+Support pickling of weakref.ReferenceType objects without callback function.

 Replaced REDUCE __import__ ... with GLOBAL.
 Now GLOBAL is used for all imports.
 This change makes it possible to get all imported modules